 There are many types of equipment loans out there, each with varying ownership and buy-out structures.
 Here are the five most common forms of equipment loans that you might be taking on when you sign your equipment loan agreements:

 Whatever type of equipment loan you’re considering taking on, the structure will have serious implications on ownership and payback schedule.
-So, be sure to read up on the type of equipment loan you’re about to take on before signing your equipment loans.
+Be sure to read up on the type of equipment loan you’re about to take on before signing your equipment loans.

 You should make sure you’re clear on who will actually, legally own the equipment you’re about to finance.
 In some cases, your lender will be the formal owner of the equipment you’re financing, which will have distinct financial and legal repercussions.
 For instance, if the lender owns the equipment, you might not be able to alter it.
 On the other hand, if you’re the formal owner of the equipment, your equipment loan agreement might also require that you pay for insurance for the equipment.